-Too many pavlovas, ice cream and sweet treats over the festive season?
+Too many pavlovas, ice creams and sweetie treaties over the festive season?
 Is it time for a sugar holiday?

 febfast is an opportunity for you to cut back on the sweet stuff and get your health and body back on track after the summer’s sweet binges.
 We’re a community of thousands in Australia who have committed to quitting the biscuits and brownies for the month of February to feel healthier and raise vital funds for young people facing serious disadvantage.

 So, just what is sugar?
 That’s a good question!
-For febfast 2016, we’ve enlisted the help of Accredited Practising Dietician and Nutritionist Rebecca Gawthorne to explain just what sugar is:
+We’ve enlisted the help of Accredited Practising Dietician and Nutritionist Rebecca Gawthorne to explain just what sugar is:

 Firstly, sugar can be listed under many different names so check the label!
 Look out for things such as: sugar, brown sugar, raw sugar, corn sweetener, corn syrup, dextrose, fructose, fruit juice concentrates, glucose, high-fructose corn syrup, invert sugar, lactose, maltose, malt syrup, sucrose, sugar cyrup, cane crystals, cane sugar, crystalline fructose, evaporated cane juice, corn syrup solids and malt syrup.
 You should be avoiding the lot!